nawka12/adept-sampler/README.md

         - *Based on: [Okada, S., et al. (2024).
 Constant Rate Scheduling.](https://arxiv.org/abs/2411.12188)*
     - **Adaptive-Optimized**: A hybrid approach inspired by data-driven methods, blending multiple strategies for a robust, general-purpose curve.
         - *Inspired by: [Sabour, A., et al. (2024).
 Align Your Steps: Optimizing Sampling Schedules in Diffusion Models.](https://arxiv.org/abs/2404.14507)*
+    - **Cosine-Annealed**: Smooth start with a strong early drop and gentle tail; a great general default.
+    - **LogSNR-Uniform**: Uniform in log-SNR space; neutral, theory-aligned schedule.
+    - **Tanh Mid-Boost**: Concentrates steps around mid-range sigmas to refine structure before detail.
+    - **Exponential Tail**: Faster early lock-in with extra resolution in the last steps for detail polish.
+    - **Jittered-Karras**: Karras-style spacing with stratified jitter to reduce resonance/banding and improve stability.
 - **Content-Aware Pacing (AOS Only)**: Dynamically adjusts the sampling process, switching from composition to detail focus based on image coherence.
 The **Coherence Sensitivity** slider controls when this switch occurs.
 Works with both AOS-V and AOS-ε variants.
 - **Full UI Integration**: All features are configurable through a custom accordion panel in the WebUI or reForge interface.